 As with Mother's Day, we're expecting Father's Day to look a little bit different this year.
 Many families may be keeping gatherings small or won't be getting together at all, which is all the more reason to make this year's gift a little extra special.

-While everyone's circumstances are different, there are a few universal truths that I've integrated into this guide.
-First, all dads love gadgets, so I've been sure to include lots of fun tools and equipment that make futzing in the kitchen even more fun.
-Second, the way to their hearts will always be through their stomach.
-So expect lots of tasty treats on here, too: some small and some splurgy—all of which would make any dad smile during these strange quarantimes.
+To that end, I've included lots of fun tools and equipment that make futzing in the kitchen even more fun.
+And, since the way to most people's hearts will always be through their stomach, I included lots of tasty treats, too.
+Some are small and some are splurgy, but all of them will make any dad smile.

 For Cooking, Baking, and Grilling

 Whether he likes his time in front of the grill or prefers cooking meat indoors, dad will love a good, sharp carving knife.
 This one was the winner in our review of the best carving knives.
-It's balanced, comfortable, and flexible—carving through meat like butter.
-It may not be an absolutely essential knife, but a useful gift it will make.
+It's balanced, comfortable, and flexible—and it carves through meat like butter.
+It may not be an absolutely essential knife, but it's undoubtedly useful.

 Belgian Waffle Maker